Skip to content Skip to footer

 “It may also be the case that an annual review is to take place to ensure that there are no such changes periodically.
 What may be regarded as ‘fair’ at the outset may not be the case in future years if there is a change of circumstances.
 If deemed to be unfair, the court may not uphold part, or all, of the agreement.

-Chris Longbottom heads the family law team at Clarke Willmott, regularly dealing with the issues that arise for an individual following the breakdown of a relationship.
+Chris Longbottom regularly deals with the issues that arise for an individual following the breakdown of a relationship.
 Chris specialises in complex financial cases and private law children matters.
 To get in touch with Chris, please request a consultation.

 Posted: